spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 First, [get the file of the data](/assets/data/brexit-articles-small.txt).
 Depending the GPT you selected, you may either attach the file through the discussion box or have to copy and paste them directly there.
 You can declare to the GPT that these are your input data and, if you want, provide some context - this will be your first prompt.

-You can then explore the data using prompts.
+You can then explore the data using instructions, that we call prompts.
 For your prompts:

 - Make sure that you give concise and clear instructions
 - Ask one thing at the time and avoid long and complicated phrases